Procfile reference¶

 binary |

 Path to a static binary in the container.
-Only that binary is extracted — the rest of the container filesystem is not included in the EIF.
+Only that binary is extracted.
+The rest of the container filesystem is not included in the EIF.
 Use this only for fully self-contained static binaries that do not depend on config files, shared libraries, or other files from the container.
 In most cases, use run instead. |

 Source verification¶